 Tuition and Expenses

 During the internship, students enroll at NDSU for MLS 496-Field Experience/Internship credit.
 A maximum of 30 credits from NDSU will be awarded for successful completion of internship class and clinical experiences within the affiliated hospital's program.
 The 30 credits are distributed as follows: 6 credits for one summer session and 12 credits for each fall and spring semester enrolled.
 Tuition and student fees are paid to NDSU at the student's regular resident rate.
 Students who qualify to receive financial aid through NDSU may continue to do so during the internship.
 According to the agreements that NDSU has with hospital affiliates, NDSU sends each hospital program a designated portion of tuition collected from the student each semester to assist in covering the hospital tuition and expenses associated with internship participation.
-Internships are exempt from tuition assistance grants such as spouse/dependent discounts and cultural diversity discounts that reduce tuition below the ND resident rate.
+Internships are exempt from tuition assistance grants such as spouse/dependent and cultural diversity discounts that reduce tuition below the ND resident rate.